couchbaselabs/dcp-documentation/upr_design_spec.md

 The algorithm below determines that sequence number for any state the master and client/replica can be in.

 1. A replica will request the failover log from the current master to compare with it's own failover log.
-2. If not equal, the replica will add a dummy entry to the front of it's own failover log, with the current high persisted snapshot sequence (if it never persisted a snapshot sequence number, it uses 0).
+2. If not equal, the replica will add a dummy entry with sentinel Id to the front of it's own failover log, with the current high persisted snapshot sequence (if it never persisted a snapshot sequence number, it uses 0).
 Any earlier entries with a seq greater than the current high persisted will be removed.
-3. It will add a dummy entry to the front of the log for the master, with the highest sequence the replica has seen, but not necessarily a snapshot.
+3. It will add a dummy entry with sentinel Id to the front of the log for the master, with the highest sequence the replica has seen, but not necessarily a snapshot.
 4. If there is a common ancestor in the log, grab next newer entry from both logs compare the sequences.
 5. If both Failover IDs are sentinels, take the largest of the two as the rollback sequence.
 If not, the smaller of the two is the rollback sequence number.
 6. If there is no common ancestor, 0 is the rollback sequence.